SBHattarj/vite-ts-path-with-multy-index-support/Readme.md

-# Vite Ts Path With Multy Index Support
+# Vite Multy Index Support

 This npm package was created for my personal use, so a lot more testing is required.
 It is only tested on linux.